 Our results above can provide useful insights to some of the real materials.
-For example, the pyrochlore material GeCu$_2$O$_4$~\cite{Yamada2000,uudd2016} is estimated to have $J_2/J_1\sim 6$~\cite{Yamada2000}, well within the SCC phase in our results.
-The near degeneracy of the SCC states implies that the system is highly susceptible to various weak perturbations in real materials~\cite{Yamada2000,uudd2016,ZnVO04}, and might even induce spontaneous symmetry breaking~\cite{Yamada2000,uudd2016,ZnVO04} that lower the degree of degeneracy.
+For example, the pyrochlore material GeCu$_2$O$_4$~\cite{Yamada2000,uudd2016} is estimated to have $J_2/J_1\sim 6$~\cite{Yamada2000}, well within the nearly degenerate region.
+Experimentally, the true ground state of GeCu$_2$O$_4$ is still under debate, as both AF correlation~\cite{Yamada2000} and up-up-down-down (uudd) correlation~\cite{uudd2016} are detected.
+Using the string correlation parameter~\cite{noteS,string1989,ZouSPT2019,ZouSPT2020} as a measure of the uudd correlation, we find it negligible in the SCC states but rather strong in the CD-VBS state, with a slow decay spanning over more than 400 sites~\cite{noteS}.
+Generally the near degeneracy implies that the system is highly susceptible to various weak perturbations in real materials~\cite{Yamada2000,uudd2016,ZnVO04}, and it might even induce spontaneous symmetry breaking that lowers the degree of degeneracy.

 Generally, the emergence of VBS like states appears to be a generic feature in the strongly frustrated region in many models.
 Our above bosonic analysis on the emergence of BCC-type VBS state points out a natural mechanism to explain such a rather generic trend.
-Typically, AF spin systems correspond to half-filled hard-core bosonic system, which easily gets jammed into a local charge correlated structure.
+Typically, AF spin systems correspond to half-filled hard-core bosonic system, which easily get jammed into a local charge correlated structure.
 In the absence of strong frustration, the larger size of site-centered orbitals would benefit more from the kinetic energy and thus tend to be the dominant ground states.
-On the other hand in the presence of strong frustration, bond-centered orbitals, having more space to maneuver collectively, are able to avoid partially the energy cost of the frustration and thus can eventually take over.
+On the other hand, in the presence of strong frustration, bond-centered orbitals, having more space to maneuver collectively, are able to partially avoid the energy cost of the frustration and thus can eventually take over.